LGSOC vs HGSOC: Understanding the Two Faces of Ovarian Serous Carcinoma

 LGSOC vs HGSOC: Symptoms and Diagnosis

-Despite their differences, LGSOC and HGSOC share many symptoms, which can make early diagnosis challenging.
+Despite their differences, LGSOC and HGSOC share many symptoms, making early diagnosis challenging.
 Common signs include:

 The Diagnosis Challenge